IDEA4RC/idea4rc-helm-capsule/README.md

 ### Configuration requirements
 To perform the deployment, the following data must be gathered beforehand:

- - CAPSULE_PUB_IP: the IP/FQDN of your capsule
+ - CAPSULE_PUB_IP: the IP/FQDN of your Capsule
  - v6node.node.apiKey: the Vantage 6 API Key, provided by the Vantage 6 server operator
  - v6node.node.name: the Vantage 6 node name, provided by the Vantage 6 server operator
  - v6node.node.k8sNodeName: the name of the k8s node where the Vantage 6 client will be executed, for eg. what you get with the following command once k8s has been deployed: ```kubectl get node```